lionelclement/Elvex/README.md

 Citation
 -----------------

---Linguistic Resources for the Automatic Generation of Texts in Natural Language: The Elvex Formalism-- Lionel Clément forthcoming from Springer Max Silberztein ed.
+*Linguistic Resources for the Automatic Generation of Texts in Natural Language: The Elvex Formalism* Lionel Clément forthcoming from Springer Max Silberztein ed.

 Theoretical aspects